Framework-R-D/phlex-design/doc/index.rst

    Document title in title case?

+.. only:: latex

    .. admonition:: Chris Green
       :class: admonition-chg

       Give this section a heading of its own, maybe?

 Phlex is a data-processing framework that supports the **P**\ arallel, **h**\ ierarchical, and **l**\ ayered **ex**\ ecution of data-processing algorithms.